MANHATTAN, NYC, FEEDING EVALUATION THERAPY FOR BABIES, TODDLERS, AND CHILDREN

 - New York

 - and remote to any location!

 Eating is a primary human activity needed for survival.
-But for very young children, feeding can be a complicated task that needs complex coordination of different skills—biting, chewing, and finally, swallowing.
-Most babies and toddlers learn instinctively over time how to suck, bite, chew, and swallow food, and how to drink from a nipple, straw, and cup.
-But there are some who demonstrate difficulty learning these skills, interfering with their feeding development.
+But for very young children, feeding can be a complicated task that needs complex coordination of different oral motor skills—biting, chewing, and finally, swallowing.
+Most babies and toddlers learn instinctively over time how to suck, bite, chew, and swallow food and how to drink from a nipple, straw, and cup.
+But there are some who demonstrate difficulty learning these oral motor skills, interfering with their feeding development.

-Young children begin their feeding journey by first learning how to suck liquids and then chew single grain cereals or pureed food.
+Young children begin their feeding journey by first learning how to suck liquids then chew single grain cereals or pureed food.
 When introducing solids, it is a messy process that needs plenty of practice and monitoring from parents.
 Certain difficulties like gagging, pushing food back, spills, and trouble with swallowing are normal and correct themselves over time.
-But for children with a feeding delay or disorder, these challenges will persist even as they get older.

 Pediatric feeding disorders are characterized by challenges in oral intake that are not typical for a child’s age.
 It often involves delays and difficulties in eating, drinking, chewing, sucking, and swallowing as well as food aversions, food refusal, and food and texture selectivity.
 Swallowing problems or dysphagia refers to problems in one or more areas of the three phases of swallowing.
 These phases or stages are:

 - Oral phase – The sucking, chewing, and moving of food or liquid into the throat.
 Feeding is part of the oral phase.

 - Pharyngeal phase – The squeezing of food down the throat, which begins the swallowing action.

 - Esophageal phase – The opening and closing of the esophagus as it squeezes food down to the stomach.